pflanze/c--development/moves/README.md

 - Can/should assert at runtime that an object is only moved-from once.

-- Obviously copy data *before* mutating it if the mutation concerns the target object.
+- Need to transfer all fields explicitly in the custom implementations, and not to forget to do so with `std::move`.

 ## Random details

-- Need to transfer all fields explicitly in the custom implementations, and not to forget to do so with `std::move`.
+- In copy operations, obviously copy data *before* mutating it if the mutation concerns the target object.

 - Assignment overloads should return a (normal) reference to the assigned-to location (`*this`) for chaining (e.g. `auto a = b = c;`).